NextronSystems/thor-manual/usage/other-topics.rst

   [...SNIP...]
   Info License file found LICENSE: my-asgard.local OWNER: John Doe TYPE: Server STARTS: 2023/08/30 EXPIRES: 2023/11/01 SCANNER: THOR VALID: true REASON:

-The retrieved license will be placed in the program folder of THOR, so you can run THOR the next time without all the extra flags.
+The retrieved license is placed in THOR's program folder so that you can run THOR next time without the extra flags.
+The file name is ``<hostname>.lic``.
+Rerunning the command does not issue a new license;
-The name of the license is ``<hostname>.lic``.
-Rerunning the command will not issue a new license, but rather download the already valid license again from your ASGARD Management Center.
+it downloads the already valid license again from your ASGARD Management Center.

 Nextron Portal License Retrieval
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are using standalone packages of THOR, you can speed up the process of deploying THOR by using its ``--portal-key`` flag.
-This allows you to download a THOR license straight from the Licensing Portal, without the need to generate all the licenses and downloading them manually first.
-This is a good way to automate scanning.
+If you use standalone THOR packages, you can speed up deployment by using the ``--portal-key`` flag.
+This allows you to download a THOR license directly from the Licensing Portal without having to generate and download licenses manually first.
+This is a practical way to automate scanning.

-The argument ``--portal-key`` is expecting one argument, which can be one of:
+The ``--portal-key`` argument accepts one of the following values:

- - The API key of your Portal user
+* The API key of your portal user
- - A download token for one of your contracts
+* A download token for one of your contracts

-When using an API key, THOR will grab the first available license from the contract with the lowest ID and issue one to your host.
-No new license will be issued if a valid license was found for the host.
+When using an API key, THOR retrieves the first available license from the contract with the lowest ID and issues it to your host.
+No new license is issued if a valid license is already available for the host.
-If no valid license was found, a new one will be issued.
-This also means that you should provide the ``--portal-contracts`` flag if you want to limit THOR to a specific contract(s) for issuing/downloading licenses.
+If no valid license is found, a new one is issued.
+If you want to limit license issuance or downloads to specific contracts, provide the ``--portal-contracts`` flag.

 Example: